 Au Diademe Lausanne

-Although very little information is available for this store, it was presumably a luxury goods store located in Lausanne, Switzerland.
-The “Au Diademe Lausanne” (a Tiara is a type of Diadem) name has survived on wristwatch dials from various Swiss manufacturers including Marvin, Universal Geneve, and Solvil, as well as on their own “Au Diademe” branded travel clocks, and various pieces of silverware and jewellery from other makers.
+Although very little information is available for this store, it was presumably a luxury goods store located at Rue de Bourg 3, Lausanne, Switzerland.
+Originally owned by Edmond Schwob and Claudine Devincenti-Schwob, it was run by their daughter Catherine Devincenti since 1995, and now resides under the name CdV Consultiung at the same address in Lausanne.
+The “Au Diademe Lausanne” (a Tiara is a type of Diadem) name has survived on wristwatch dials from various Swiss manufacturers including Marvin, Universal Geneve, and Solvil, as well as on their own “Au Diademe” branded travel clocks, and various pieces of silverware and jewellery from other makers including Gay Freres.

 Another lesser-known retailer, Alexandre Duray was a Belgian watchmaker who operated his own shop in Brussels.
 Situated at 44 rue de la Bourse, it was operated as a watchmaker, goldsmith, and jeweller.